 Finally, the day arrives when we actively start seeking out the Grey Ghost in its snowy kingdom.
 With the help of local experts and reports from nearby villages, we’ll explore the area around Kibber on these 6 days.
 There is no fixed itinerary for these days as we’ll shift base around Kibber based upon the information available at that point of time.

 We might come across many other animals along the way, including Blue Sheep, Red Fox, Snowcocks, Golden Eagles, Lammergeiers and, may be, even a Wolf!
 Keep your eyes open for any signs of life in the seemingly deserted snow-scapes.
-At night, we’ll stay in home stays or camp in comfortable tents at Kibber or nearby villages like Langza or Tashigang.
+At night, we’ll stay in home stays at Kibber or nearby villages like Langza or Tashigang.

-Day 12 to 13.
-Drive from Kibber to Shimla, via Kalpa
+Day 12 to 14.
+Drive from Kibber to Shimla, via Kaza/Mane and Kalpa

 After a week in the amazingly beautiful Spiti Valley, it is time to bid goodbye and start our long journey back to Shimla.
-We’ll retrace the journey that we’d done a few days ago, with an overnight stop at Kalpa.
-We arrive in Shimla on the evening of Day 13, hopefully with our memory cards brimming with photographs.
+We’ll retrace the journey that we’d done a few days ago, with an overnight stop at Kaza/Mane and Kalpa.
+We arrive in Shimla on the evening of Day 14, hopefully with our memory cards brimming with photographs.

 Contact us at the email/numbers below to book the tour.
 Trail of the Grey Ghost- Wildlife Photography Tour of Spiti in Winter will have a maximum of 6 participants.
 We recommend booking early, which also helps you get cheaper flight tickets.